Makerfabs/Makerfabs-ESP32-UWB/readme.md

 **If you have any questions，such as how to install the development board, how to download the code, how to install the library.
 Please refer to :[Makerfabs_FAQ](https://github.com/Makerfabs/Makerfabs_FAQ)**

 - Install board : ESP32 .
-- Install zip library : DW1000.zip
+- Install zip library : my_DW1000.zip
 - Install library : Adafruit_SSD1306
 - Upload code, select board "ESP32 DEV"

+**This library was modified from the [DW1000](https://github.com/thotro/arduino-dw1000) library to work with the Makerfabs hardware. **

+**Please download the latest version from our Github.**